eProsima/Fast-DDS-docs/docs/fastdds/dds_layer/domain/domainParticipantListener/domainParticipantListener.rst

  * **on_type_discovery**: A new data Type is discovered in the same domain.

- * **on_type_dependencies_reply**: The typelookup client has received a replay to a :fun:`getTypeDependencies` request.
+ * **on_type_dependencies_reply**: The typelookup client has received a replay to a :func:`getTypeDependencies` request.
-   This callback can be used to retrieve the new type using the :fun:`getTypes` request and create a new :class:`DynamicType` using the retrieved :class:`TypeObject`.
+   This callback can be used to retrieve the new type using the :func:`getTypes` request and create a new :class:`DynamicType` using the retrieved :class:`TypeObject`.

  * **on_type_information_received**: A new :class:`TypeInformation` has been received from a newly discovered